-About 19,000.
+About 18,000.
 PennDOT is responsible for the safety inspection of approximately 25,000 state-owned highway bridges.
 Each of these bridges must be inspected at least once every two years.
-Some bridges such as those with weight restrictions are inspected once a year.
-PennDOT also oversees the biennial inspection of approximately 7,000 highway bridges and culverts owned by local municipalities or other agencies.
+Some bridges such as those with weight restrictions are inspected once a year or more frequently if a bridge is in Poor condition.
+PennDOT also oversees the inspection of approximately 6,500 highway bridges and culverts owned by local municipalities or other agencies.

-PennDOT is responsible for ensuring that the 32,000 bridges in Pennsylvania are inspected according to state and federal regulations.
-Approximately 25,000 bridges are owned by the state, and inspections are done by PennDOT employees and consultants who are certified bridge safety inspectors.
-PennDOT provides oversight for the approximately 7,000 bridges owned and inspected by local municipalities and other agencies.
+PennDOT is responsible for ensuring that the nearly 32,000 bridges in Pennsylvania are inspected according to state and federal regulations.
+Approximately 25,000 bridges are owned by the state and inspections are done by PennDOT employees and consultants who are certified bridge safety inspectors.
+PennDOT provides oversight for the approximately 6,500 bridges owned and inspected by local municipalities and other agencies.

 The Pennsylvania Turnpike Commission is responsible for inspecting their bridges and they are required to submit the inspection information to PennDOT.

-The condition rating numbers indicate the general structural condition, or health, of the bridge components.
-Each component (deck, superstructure and substructure) is assigned a condition rating.
-The rating number is based on a scale of nine to zero established by the National Bridge Inspection Standards that are followed by all states:
+The condition rating numbers indicate the general structural condition of the bridge components.
+Each component (deck, superstructure, substructure, or culvert) is assigned a condition rating.
+The rating number is based on a scale of nine to zero established by the National Bridge Inspection Standards (NBIS) that are followed by all states:

 - 9 = Excellent